beida-ce/beida-ce/README.md

 ## Hi 👋

-Software & Game Developer (Unity, C#) focused on gameplay systems and clean architecture.
+I’m a Software & Game Developer with a focus on Unity (C#) and gameplay systems.
+I enjoy building clean, scalable, and maintainable architectures while turning ideas into functional interactive experiences.
-Interested in cybersecurity fundamentals to design secure and resilient software systems.
-Continuously improving through certifications and hands-on projects.
+Beyond game development, I explore cybersecurity fundamentals to better understand how software systems can be designed to be secure, predictable, and resilient.
+I’m currently strengthening this area through certifications and hands-on learning.

 ---

 ### ▌ Tech Stack